 As mentioned, vitamins have different roles and effects within the body.
 They act at various levels and participate in many functions.
 Here we describe the principal vitamin benefits.

 Vitamin A: This is a fat-soluble vitamin offering many benefits, particularly for eye health.
 Indeed, vitamin A is a key component of rhodopsin, a protein that absorbs light.
 It also acts at various other levels in the body as it plays a role in cell growth and differentiation.
 It is essential for maintaining the skin, mucous membranes, lungs and kidneys.
-Studies also show that vitamin A contributes to the body’s immune defences and reproductive system.
+Studies also show that vitamin A contributes to the body’s immune defenses and reproductive system.

 Vitamin B1: Also known as thiamine, this B group vitamin is particularly important for energy production.
 It plays an essential role in metabolising energy from carbohydrates.
 It therefore participates in cell development and function throughout the body.
-Vitamin B1 is also recognised for its action on the transmission of nerve impulses.
+Vitamin B1 is also recognized for its action on the transmission of nerve impulses.

 Vitamin B2: Also known as riboflavin, this second B group vitamin is again central to the body’s energy production.
 It participates in all the biochemical reactions that take place when energy is produced from carbohydrates and fats.
 It also offers benefits for vision, the skin and mucous membranes.